chakrireddy01/Photogrammetry-and-Gaussian-Splatting-on-Lunar-Apollo-17-imagery/README.md

 - Alignment and cloud reconstruction worked, but texture generation is not up to the mark.
 - Demonstrated that synthetic views need true geometric variation to add value.

- This project highlights both the power and the limits of photogrammetry and emphasizes how emerging methods like Gaussian Splatting can potentially fill gaps when properly applied

 ---